Whittington, Lancashire

-Whittington is a small village and civil parish in Lancashire, England.
+Whittington is a small village and civil parish in Lancashire, England with a population of 375.".
 It is in the Upper Lune Valley ward of Lancaster City Council and the Lancaster Rural East division of Lancashire County Council.

 Whittington forms part of a cluster of sites along the Lune valley, each with evidence of a motte – as with Melling and Arkholme.
 This is the densest distribution of Norman castles outside the Welsh border countryside.

 St Michael's Church dates from the 13th century.

 Whittington Hall is a large 5 acre estate surrounding a grand hall with many outbuildings.
 It was rebuilt in 1840, by Thomas Greene, M.P. for Lancaster.